mozilla/bigquery-backfill/backfill/2026-05-26-glean-v2-table-swap/README.md

 8. Turn structured loader back on by reverting the prod change: set `enabled: true` (or remove the override) on the `structured-decoded-loader` workload in `values-prod.yaml`.

 9. Verify that pings correctly write to the new v1 live tables
-    - Pings from the backlog should have the old distribution written to additional_properties
+    - ~~Pings from the backlog should have the old distribution written to additional_properties~~
+      - Edit: nobody is actually sending those fields so they won't show up

 ## Cleanup